SyncfusionExamples/Laravel-Vue3-RichTextEditor/README.md

-# How to run the project
+# How to Integrate Syncfusion EJ2 Vue Components in Laravel project
 The following steps is used to Integrate Syncfusion EJ2 Vue Rich Text Editor in Laravel using Vite.

 Skip to the getting started section if you have already configured the environment.